 What are the best baby toys for 12–24 months?

-Scroll down to see our picks for the to toys on the market for kids aged 12-24 months.
+Scroll down to see our picks of the top toys on the market for kids aged 12-24 months, these educational toys will make great gifts for toddlers.

 This fun train is bright, simple and appealing.
 There are enough pieces to keep little ones busy but not too many to overwhelm them.
 It even manages to mix in some education too.
 Our testers loved that it helped tots count and match colours.